Good design should allow you to live a good life.

 5. I definitely have a preference for glass, but glass like any other material varies in quality.
 Weck and Fido glassware are made in countries where the quality is tested regularly.
 Both brands of glassware are designed for long-term food storage, so lead levels are the lowest possible and are assured not to leach into food.
 The glass is thick and durable, and designed to last (provided the basic high school science rule is followed: No extreme temperature changes for glass please!).

 6. I want to promote durable, reusable products.
 Materials that will look good, function well, and last.
 Designs that have timeless style.
 Good design should allow you to live a good life.

 7. Although many online shops I admire take great pride in gift-wrapping with fancy ribbons and pretty paper, I want to move the focus away from packaging for looks’ sake to the product.
-I want to present my objects beautifully but also practically, and I don’t want to create unnecessary waste by packaging them.
-I will endeavour to use pre-used packaging, new packaging will be paper only, and I will use only pre-used bubble wrap when plastic is necessary (eg. books will be wrapped with some plastic to protect them from water damage).
+I make an effort to present my objects beautifully but also practically, and I endeavour to use 100% compostable wrapping and packing material.
+In the rare instance that plastic is necessary (eg. when I am posting a book in wet weather), I will use only pre-used plastic.
+Unfortunately, the pre-used cardboard boxes I use for postage usually already have plastic packing tape on them.

 8. I don’t want to sell food in my shop, but I’m happy to share starters that I have with people who live locally (Hamilton).
 I currently have healthy specimens of: sourdough starter, kombucha SCOBY, and milk kefir grains.
 I can use my social media accounts to help people share and find these goodies if they live further afield.